SolarisConsulting/bRight-bytes/bRight-bytes-1_labelleddata.md

 ## <img src="img/core.png" alt="element" width="20"/>  defining scales

 Now we define our Likert scales for transformation.
 At the end of the document are some examples of common Likert scales you can use in your transformations along with a template for creating your own.
-By saving these as objects we only need to define them once.
+By saving these as objects we only need to define them once an can utilize them across multiple variables.

 ```{r}
 # specify the labels for your Likert scales